flyingwolf1701/Architectum/project_docs/core_documents/prd.md

 - Story 5.2: As a user, I want interactive navigation so that I can explore relationships by clicking through the graph.
 - Story 5.3: As a user, I want filtering controls so that I can focus on specific aspects of my codebase.
 - Story 5.4: As a user, I want export capabilities so that I can share visualizations with my team.
+- Story 5.5: As a user, I want to create blueprint configurations through the data visualizer so that I can visually select code elements and save them as YAML configurations.

 ## Key Reference Documents